-Some believe that it is healthy, while others think it can harm you and make you gain weight.
+Some believe that it’s healthy, while others think it can harm you and make you gain weight.

 Here is a detailed look at snacking and how it affects your health.

-Snacking is when you consume food or beverages between your regular meals.
+Snacking is when you consume food or beverages between your regular main meals.

-The term “snack foods” is often used to refer to processed, high-calorie foods like chips and cookies.
+The term “snack foods” is often used to refer to processed, high-calorie items like chips and cookies.

-However, "snacking" simply means to eat or drink something between meals, regardless of whether the food is healthy or not (1).
+However, snacking simply means to eat or drink something between meals, regardless of whether the food is healthy (

-In fact, people often snack when there is appetizing food around, even if they’re not hungry.
+In fact, people often snack when appetizing food is around — even when they’re not hungry.

-In one study, when overweight and obese people were asked why they chose unhealthy snacks, the most common response was temptation, followed by being hungry and feeling low on energy (2).
+In one study, when people with obesity or excess weight were asked why they chose unhealthy snacks, the most common response was temptation, followed by hunger and low energy levels (

 In addition, both the desire to snack and snacking’s effects on health appear to be highly individualized.
-Factors that influence snacking include age and beliefs about whether snacking is healthy or not (3).
+Factors that influence snacking include age and beliefs about whether this practice is healthy (

-Bottom Line: Snacking refers to eating or drinking outside of regular meals.
-Reasons for snacking include hunger, food availability and environmental and social cues.
+Snacking refers to eating or drinking outside of regular main meals.
+Reasons for snacking include hunger, food availability, and environmental and social cues.

-Although it’s been suggested that eating every few hours will increase your metabolism, the evidence does not support this.
+Though it’s been suggested that eating every few hours increases your metabolism, scientific evidence doesn’t support this.

-Studies have found that meal frequency has no significant effect on how many calories you burn (4).
+Research indicates that meal frequency has no significant effect on how many calories you burn (

-In one study, researchers compared the responses of people who consumed an equal number of calories in either two or seven meals per day.
-They found no difference in calories burned (5).
+One study in people consuming an equal number of calories in either two or seven meals per day found no difference in calories burned (

-In another study, obese people who followed a very low-calorie diet for three weeks showed similar decreases in metabolic rate, regardless of whether they ate 800 calories as one or five meals per day (6).
+In another study, people with obesity who followed a very-low-calorie diet for 3 weeks showed similar decreases in metabolic rate, regardless of whether they ate 800 calories as 1 or 5 meals per day (

-In this study, when active young men consumed a high-protein or high-carb snack before bed, they experienced a significant increase in metabolic rate the following morning (7).
+Yet, in one study, active young men who ate a high-protein or high-carb snack before bed experienced a significant increase in metabolic rate the following morning (

 Snacking every few hours is often believed to increase metabolism.
-However, studies have shown that eating frequency has little or no effect on metabolism.
+However, most studies show that eating frequency has little or no effect on metabolism.